BeamDC/Competitive_Programming/README.md

 # Competitive_Programming
-The entirety of my Competitive Programming Journey
+The entirety of my Competitive Programming journey